Codecademy/docs/content/html/concepts/favicon/favicon.md

 > **Note:** The most common file format for favicons are files with the `.ico` extension.
 However, other image formats may be supported depending on the browser (e.g., `.png`, `.gif`, and `.jpeg`).
 An `.ico` file can be created using an image editor or online converter tool.

-With the favicon file and the `link` element in the HTML, the favicon should be displayed in the browser's address bar and tab title for the website.
+With the favicon file and the `link` element in the HTML, the favicon should be displayed in the browser's tab title for the website.